ayoayco/blog/_posts/2021-08-09-weekly-review-1.md

 description: First post in hopefully a series of weekly short blogs.
 image-attrib: "Ayo Ayco.
 Me and Kahel (my son) in Japan just before the COVID-19 pandemic started, February 2020."
 ---
 Every Monday I start my work by reviewing the current state of my projects, the past week's progress, and my plans for the coming days.
-This is my *Weekly Review*.
-After my weekly reviews, I end up with journal entries that might not really be very well-thought-of in terms of style or grammar (usually they are just bullet points of realizations and ideas) and could be a bit personal, but I decided to share parts of them here in my blog starting today.<!--more-->
+This is labeled in my calendar as my *Weekly Review*.
+After these weekly reviews, I end up with journal entries that might not really be very well-thought-of in terms of style or grammar (usually they are just bullet points of realizations and ideas) and could be a bit personal, but I decided to share parts of them here in my blog starting today.<!--more-->

 Here's my first entry in what I am hoping to be a series of weekly short blog posts.